enkidu36/pbranes-sdk/README.md

 # fit-sdk

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to help me learn both Clojure and the fit-sdk.

 ## Usage

-FIXME
+Work in Progress.
+Fit SDK is installed in local repository.

 ## License